austinpeel/flagship/README.md

 [Update] This has been fixed in the second release.

 ## Plans
 The general plan is to test the weak-lensing masses of clusters in the simulation.
-This will likely be done by fitting NFW profiles to individual clusters, at least where they are massive enough (greater than a few $\times 10^14$ solar masses).
+This will likely be done by fitting NFW profiles to individual clusters, at least where they are massive enough (greater than a few x10^14 solar masses).
 Another possibility is to simply calculate aperture masses within a given radius.

 ### Step 1
 Downloaded the mock catalog.
 To start with, I have selected a 10 x 10 deg^2